High Turnover in China’s Central Committee Ahead of Fourth Plenary Session

 Context of the Central Committee

-Recent Resignations and Expulsions
+Recent Changes and Investigations

 Historical Perspective on Party Reshuffles

-Implications for Governance
+Implications for Governance and Policy

 Future Outlook